John Varley (author): Life and career

 Varley spent some years in Hollywood but the only tangible result of this stint was the film Millennium.
 Of his Millennium experience Varley said:

 We had the first meeting on Millennium in 1979.
 I ended up writing it six times.
 There were four different directors, and each time a new director came in I went over the whole thing with him and rewrote it.
 Each new director had his own ideas, and sometimes you'd gain something from that, but each time something's always lost in the process, so that by the time it went in front of the cameras, a lot of the vision was lost.

-Varley is often compared to Robert A. Heinlein.
-In addition to a similarly descriptive writing style, similarities include a libertarian political perspective and advocacy of free love.
-Two of his connected novels, Steel Beach and The Golden Globe, include a sub-society of Heinleiners.
-The Golden Globe also contains a society evolved from a prison colony on Pluto and a second society evolved from it on Pluto's moon, Charon, similar to the situation found in Heinlein's The Moon Is a Harsh Mistress.
-Unlike Heinlein's lunar society, Varley's convict society on Charon maintains its criminal ways and is similar to the Mafia or the yakuza.
-His Thunder and Lightning series plays on his connection with Heinlein by deriving its main characters' names from many of Heinlein's characters, including Jubal, Manuel Garcia, Kelly, Podkayne, Cassie, and Polly, and by frequently dropping titles of Heinlein's novels in the dialogue.
+Varley's work was compared to that of Robert A. Heinlein by the Canadian SF critic, editor, and author John Clute.

 In 2021, Varley announced a series of health problems including a quadruple bypass, COVID-19, and bacterial pneumonia.
 Colleagues organized a crowdfunding campaign to pay his expenses while he was unable to write.
 At that time he described himself as living near Vancouver, Washington.

+Varley died in Beaverton, Oregon, on December 10, 2025, at the age of 78.